How to Improve Your Diet for Optimal Health and Weight

 - Type 2 diabetes

 Prediabetes is a condition in which blood glucose levels are higher than normal but not high enough to be classified as type 2 diabetes.
-Statistics show that if left untreated, prediabetes usually turns into type 2 diabetes within 5-10 years.
-If you have prediabetes, learning how to improve your diet will prevent it from progressing to type 2 diabetes.
+Statistics show that if left untreated, prediabetes usually progresses to full-blown diabetes within 5-10 years.
+But learning how to improve your diet will help prevent this progression.

-The biggest reason the rates of obesity and chronic disease are so high is that of nutrition.
-Sadly, the majority of people around the world routinely consume poor-quality foods that throw their blood sugar levels out of whack, dysregulated their hormones, disturb the balance of gut bacteria, cause inflammation, and much more.
+The biggest reason the rates of obesity and chronic disease are so high is poor nutrition.
+Sadly, the majority of people around the world routinely consume poor-quality foods that throw their blood sugar levels out of whack, dysregulate their hormones, disturb the balance of gut bacteria, cause inflammation, and much more.
 All of these factors spur obesity, diabesity, and almost all illness and disease in the world today.

 Here are the types of poor-quality foods that cause weight gain and health problems.
 Once you learn what these foods are, you will have a better idea about how to improve your diet for optimal health and weight.
 You’ll know which types of foods you should avoid.